389ds/389ds.github.io/docs/389ds/design/winsync-rfe.md

 ### 2. Support filters
 There is a requirement to restlict entries under the subtree by filters.
 For inctance, by setting (|(cn=*user*)(cn=*group*)), only entries which contain "user" or "group" in the cn value are synchronized.

+### 3. Support range retrieval
+AD returns up to MaxValRange number of multi-valued attribute values in one search.
+If more attribute values exist, unless WinSync in DS does not repeat the search with increasing the range, DS cannot retrieve all the values.
+The repeated range retrieval is added.

 Configuration
 -------------